 - Payment was received after the payment deadline.

-- Students that register during the drop/add time and do not pay or turn in a payment voucher on the day of registration.
+- Students that register during the drop/add time and do not pay by the day of registration.

 - If a payment is returned and is not made good prior to the payment deadline.

 - If a payment plan payment is received after the scheduled deadline.

 You may appeal a late fee by writing to the Office of the Bursar.
 The appeal should explain, in detail, why you believe the late fee should not be charged.
 Send documentation to support your claim to: PO Box 6922, Radford, VA 24142 or email email@example.com.
 All appeals are evaluated and responded to as soon as a decision is made.

 A bookstore voucher is a way to use your Financial Aid refund before the funds are received by the university.
 You can use up to $550.00 per semester ($250.00 per summer session) of your excess financial aid credit to purchase books and supplies at the RU Bookstore.
 In order to obtain the bookstore voucher follow these steps:

 - Click on “Finances”